 Note that we still use the same symbols for the radial coordinate and length scale but replace the charge by $\hat{Q}$ after rescaling, which will not cause confusion in the contexts below.
 The lapse function Eq.~(\ref{lapsefunc}) can be recast into the form consisting of dimensionless quantities,

 but the form of ${\cal S}(r)$, see Eq.~(\ref{Weylfactor}), maintains unchanged under such a dimensionless rescaling.

 We plot the image of Eq.~(\ref{lapsefunc2}) in Fig.~\ref{fig:lapse}, where the conditions that horizons exist can be seen clearly, {\em i.e.}, $\hat{Q} \lesssim 1.00$ in 4 dimensions, $\hat{Q} \lesssim 0.514$ in 5 dimensions, and $\hat{Q} \lesssim 0.357$ in 6 dimensions.
 In particular, these conditions also give the horizons of the extreme BHs when the dimensionless charge $\hat{Q}$ approximately takes $1.00$, $0.514$, and $0.357$, respectively.
-Moreover, the BHs in 4, 5, and 6 dimensions have only one event horizons when $\hat{Q}= 0.1$, $r_{+}=2.00,1.15,1.00$, respectively, and such a case will typically be chosen for analyzing the Ricci scalars and Kretschmann scalars in Fig.~\ref{Rfig} and Fig.~\ref{Kfig}, respectively.
+Moreover, the CEPYM BH has only one event horizon when $\hat{Q}= 0.100$, where the horizon radius $r_{+}=2.00, 1.15, 1.00$ in 4, 5, and 6 dimensions, respectively, and such a case will typically be chosen for analyzing the divergence or convergence for the Ricci scalars and Kretschmann scalars in Fig.~\ref{Rfig} and Fig.~\ref{Kfig}, respectively.